mervinderuiter/home-assistant-android/README.md

 # home-assistant-android
 A controlsurface for Home Assistant

-Easy to configure controlsurface for Home Assistant.
-Mainly targeted to wall mounted android tablets.
+Easy to configure controlsurface for Home Assistant, targeted to wall mounted android tablets.

 # Features: